2022 Maryland House of Delegates election: District 30A

 The new District 30A includes the city of Annapolis and surrounding areas.
-Democratic incumbents Dana Jones, who was appointed to the seat on May 1, 2020, following the resignation of state delegate Alice J. Cain, and Shaneka Henson, who was appointed to the seat on May 16, 2019, following the resignation of state delegate Michael E. Busch, are both running for re-election to their first full terms.
+Democratic incumbents Dana Jones, who was appointed to the seat on May 1, 2020, following the resignation of state delegate Alice J. Cain, and Shaneka Henson, who was appointed to the seat on May 16, 2019, following the resignation of state delegate Michael E. Busch, were both running for re-election to their first full terms.

 District 30B

 The new District 30B includes south Anne Arundel County, including Friendship, Lothian, and Galesville.
-Two-term Republican incumbent Seth A. Howard, who was re-elected in 2018 with 54.4 percent of the vote, is running for a third term.
+Two-term Republican incumbent Seth A. Howard, who was re-elected in 2018 with 54.4 percent of the vote, was running for a third term.

 District 31

 Following the 2020 redistricting cycle, House of Delegates districts 31A and 31B were merged into one district.
 The new 31st district encompasses north Anne Arundel County, including Pasadena, Severn, and Gambrills.
-First-term Republican incumbent Brian Chisholm and four-term incumbent Nic Kipke, who were elected in 2018 with 33.2 and 33.0 percent of the vote respectively, are running for re-election.
-33rd district incumbent Rachel Muñoz, who was appointed to the seat on November 8, 2021, following the resignation of Michael E. Malone, was also drawn into the 31st district, where she is running for re-election to a full term in 2022.
+First-term Republican incumbent Brian Chisholm and four-term incumbent Nic Kipke, who were elected in 2018 with 33.2 and 33.0 percent of the vote respectively, were running for re-election.
+33rd district incumbent Rachel Muñoz, who was appointed to the seat on November 8, 2021, following the resignation of Michael E. Malone, was also drawn into the 31st district, where she was running for re-election to a full term in 2022.

 District 32

 The new 32nd district encompasses part of north Anne Arundel County, including Glen Burnie and Fort Meade.
-Two-term Democratic incumbent Mark S. Chang and first-term incumbents J. Sandy Bartlett and Mike Rogers, who were elected in 2018 with 20.9, 20.7, and 19.9 percent of the vote respectively, are all running for re-election.
+Two-term Democratic incumbent Mark S. Chang and first-term incumbents J. Sandy Bartlett and Mike Rogers, who were elected in 2018 with 20.9, 20.7, and 19.9 percent of the vote respectively, were all running for re-election.